jrmi/byemail/README.md

 All this is planned to be part of the same software.

-The webmail is also think with need of today.
-For example, mails are organised by contact and group of discussion.
-No need to search in your archive what your contact wrote six month earlier, it's in the current message flow, like sms.
+The webmail is also think with today needs.
+For instance, mails are organised by contact and groups of discussion.
+No need to search in your archive what your contact wrote you six month earlier, it's in the contact message list, like sms.

 With byemail, you install only one tool for everything.
 Some use cases:

 - Receiving mail for a family or small business,
 - Access your mail anywhere with integrated webmail,
-- Create a mailing list on the go,
+- Create a mailing list on the fly,
 - and more ...

 Advantages: